koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 This produces basically the same retargetability effect as the single-activation case, with the main side effect apparently just being a slightly lower attraction to the real cheese (presumably, because the positive activations get wiped out).

-There are a range of other interesting algebraic modifications to channel 55 (e.g. "multiply all activations by -1" or "zero out all the negative values"), but we'll leave those for now.
+We found a range of other interesting algebraic modifications to channel 55 (e.g. "multiply all activations by -1" or "zero out all the negative values"), but we'll leave those for now.

 ### Randomly resampling channel activations from other mazes